Tat language (Caucasus): Dialects

-Vladimir Minorsky mentions in the first edition of Encyclopaedia of Islam that like most Persian dialects, Tati is not very regular in its characteristics, and occupies a position between modern Persian and the Caspian dialects.
+Vladimir Minorsky mentions in the first edition of Encyclopaedia of Islam that similar to most Persian dialects, Tati is not very regular in its characteristics, and occupies a position between modern Persian and the Caspian dialects.
 According to him, The Great Russian Encyclopedia of 1901 gives the number of Tati speakers in 1901 as 135,000.
 In the 1930s, Minorsky estimated the number of Tati speakers to be 90,000 and the decrease to be the result of gradual Turkicization.